n-samarth/n-samarth.github.io/_portfolio/example2.md

     </div>
     <div id="CollapseFive" class="collapse" aria-labelledby="headingThree" data-parent="#accordionExample">
       <div class="card-body">
-      He is a budding entrepreneur working in the healthcare and med-tech space.
+      Mr Manoj Sanker is a budding entrepreneur working in the healthcare and med-tech space.
   His interests span the areas of smart wearables ,internet of things